liferay/liferay-docs/discover/deployment/articles-dxp/01-installing-search-engine/06-xpack-security.markdown

 5. Restart Elasticsearch.
 These steps require a full cluster restart.

-Following these instructions gives you a basic working installation of Elasticsearch communicating freely with @product@, but read Elastic's documentation to learn about additional configuration options, features, and the architecture of [X-Pack](https://www.elastic.co/guide/en/elasticsearch/reference/6.1/configuring-security.html).
+Following these instructions gives you a basic working installation of Elasticsearch communicating freely with @product@.
+Read Elastic's documentation to learn about additional configuration options, features, and the architecture of [X-Pack](https://www.elastic.co/guide/en/elasticsearch/reference/6.1/configuring-security.html).

 ## Installing X-Pack [](id=installing-x-pack)